-Community rallies around youth football team following break-in
+Community rallies around youth football team after gear vandalized

 ST. JAMES — Local businesses have come together to support the St. James youth football team after someone broke into the team's storage room and destroyed their equipment.